ferdingler/awsdingler-serverless-api/ops/cdk/README.md

-# CI/CD Pipeline
+# Operations

-This folder contains the definition of the continous integration and delivery pipeline for the project.
-It is a multi stage cross-account CodePipeline defined using the AWS CDK.
-It uses GitHub, CodeBuild and CloudFormation.
+This folder contains a CDK project to programmatically launch Ops related resources like a CI/CD pipeline, IAM roles for the production account and a CloudWatch dashboard.

 ## Parameters JSON